brinleyostler/data-science-blog/_posts/2024-11-10-post-three.md

     <img src="{{site.url}}/{{site.baseurl}}/assets/img/wait-copies.png" alt="">
 </figure>

-#### Follow-up question:
+While there is not an obvious linear trend, we can see on the plot that the wait time seems to drop off around 25 copies.
+Any book that has more than 25 copies has a wait time of about 6 weeks or less.

+**Correlation: -0.332**

+The correlation between wait weeks and copies is relatively weak, but still tells us a little bit about the data.
+As the number of copies increases, on average the number of wait weeks decreases... *slightly*.
+Which is what we expected.

+### Follow-up: Rank vs. Copies

+This question got me thinking about which books have a larger number of copies.
 To help manage long wait times, does the library purchase a higher number of copies for the more popular books?
-(Is rank correlated to the number of copies?)
+In other words, is rank correlated to the number of copies?

+**Correlation: -0.222**

+Just like before, the correlation isn't all that strong, but it does tell us about the relationship between rank and copies.
+As rank decreases (the book is more popular), on average the number of copies increases... *slightly*.

+This may be due to the library trying to manage long wait times for popular books.
+However, they are restricted by copyrights and other licensing issues.
+They may not be allowed to have over a certain number of copies for a particular book.

-#### Going Further
+### Going Further

 To investigate this data further, I would love to go back and scrape *all* the book data from the websites.
 I only scraped the top 240 books of each format.
 - Would rating differences diverge or converge with more books?